ssr-glue/vite-plugin/README.md

 Here, two things you may have noticed:

-1. The default exported object is an instance of `ServerSideApplication`
+1. The default exported object is a function that returns an instance of `ServerSideApplication`
 2. We're using 2 ssr-glue plugins: `ssr-glue-plugin-server-vue` and `ssr-glue-plugin-server-vue-usehead`

 `ssr-glue-plugin-server-vue` is used for rendering the Vue.js app, in addition, `ssr-glue-plugin-server-vue-usehead` is